top of page

 for eyeliner

-• Call you technician if you are currently, or have used in the last 6 months ANY lash enhancing serums before scheduling.
+• Reach out to your technician before scheduling if you are currently, or have used in the last 6 months ANY lash enhancing serums before scheduling to discuss protocol and options.

 • Purchase a brand new tube of mascara for after healing in complete.
 DO NOT USE YOUR OLD MASCARA.

-• Do not have lashes tinted or permed at least 1 week before or after treatment.
+• Do not have lashes tinted or permed at least 1 week before or after treatment, the longer the better.

-• Have Lash Extensions professionally removed.
-Do not attempt to remove at home to prevent damage to your natural lash.
+• Have Lash Extensions professionally removed prior to appointment.
+Do not attempt to remove at home to prevent damage to your natural lashes.

 • Arrive to appointment with no eye makeup.